z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Corpus-Linguistics/Analysis/Collocation.md

 # Collocation

-Collocation refers to the habitual juxtaposition of a particular word with other words with a frequency greater than chance.
+Collocation refers to the habitual juxtaposition of a particular word with other words, occurring more frequently than by chance.

 ## Characteristics

-- **Fixed Expressions**: Phrases like "make a decision," "strong tea."
+- Phrases like "make a decision" and "strong tea" are examples of fixed expressions.
-- **Statistical Tendency**: Words that co-occur more often than by random chance.
+- Words that tend to co-occur more often than by random chance.

 ## Types

-- **Grammatical Collocations**: A dominant word (noun, verb, adjective) and a preposition or grammatical structure (e.g., "depend on").
+- Grammatical collocations consist of a dominant word such as a noun, verb, or adjective paired with a preposition or grammatical structure (e.g., "depend on").
-- **Lexical Collocations**: Two lexical words (nouns, adjectives, verbs) that commonly occur together (e.g., "heavy rain").
+- Lexical collocations involve two lexical words such as nouns, adjectives, or verbs that frequently appear together (e.g., "heavy rain").

 ## Related Topics